rootCircle/blog/docs/project/bgit_internals.md

 ## Conclusion: How to Contribute

-To recap, `bgit` is much more than just a simple script.
-It's a workflow engine with a pipeline architecture and chain-of-responsibility task orchestration, wrapped in an FSM-inspired API—built in Rust on top of `git2-rs` for programmatic Git access.
+To recap, bgit is much more than just a simple script.
+In one line, it is just **"one command for most of git"**.
 Its architecture flows from tasks to rules, then wraps core events with a cross-platform hook executor.
 All of this is designed for a single purpose: to create a safe, predictable, and helpful experience for the end-user.

-Now that you understand the core concepts of workflows, tasks, events, and rules, you're well-equipped to dive into the codebase.
 We welcome contributions of all kinds and believe that the best tools are built by the community.
 Whether it's by tackling an existing issue, proposing a new rule, or improving the documentation, we'd love your help.

 ### Project Details & Links